Black Lives Matter and Building a Movement for Racial Justice

 - Black Lives Matter music video from the EverHopefuls

-- Sacred Conversations on Race & Action Facilitators Guide - Developed by Metropolitan Congregations United in St. Louis Missouri with the Gamaliel Network.
+- Sacred Conversations on Race & Action Facilitators Guide (PDF) - Developed by Metropolitan Congregations United in St. Louis Missouri with the Gamaliel Network.

 - Marching in the Arc of Justice: 50th Anniversary of Selma.
 Toolkit with videos and study guides.